isaacmaffeis/evosuite-tutorial/examples/asm/RegistroDiCassa-1.0.6/evosuite-warehouse/v024/README.md

 ## Problems

 the operation did not bring the expected results:
-- the coverage measured with intelliJ is the same (83%), while evosuite reports a worse coverage (73%).
+- evosuite reports a worse coverage (73%).
 - we can observe how some rules were not covered.
-- this criterion brings greater complexity in the tests (try-cath structure).

 ## How to
 ```shell